dell/csm-docs/content/docs/features/powerflex.md

 ```
 For configuring Controller HA on the Dell CSI Operator, please refer to the Dell CSI Operator documentation.

-## Automated SDC Deployment
+## SDC Deployment

-The CSI PowerFlex driver version 1.3 and later support the automatic deployment of the PowerFlex SDC on Red Hat CoreOS (RHCOS) nodes in an OpenShift cluster.
-Only RHCOS is supported at this time.
-The deployment of the SDC kernel module on RHCOS nodes is done via an init container.
-Automated installation is supported in both via Helm and Dell CSI Operator based installs.
-The following describes further details of this feature:
+The CSI PowerFlex driver version 1.3 and later support the automatic deployment of the PowerFlex SDC on Kubernetes nodes which run node portion of CSI driver.
+The deployment of the SDC kernel module occurs on these nodes with OS platform which support automatic SDC deployment, currently Fedora CoreOS (FCOS) and Red Hat CoreOS (RHCOS).
+On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps below.
+Refer https://hub.docker.com/r/dellemc/sdc for your OS versions.

-- On RHCOS nodes, the SDC init container runs prior to the driver being installed.
-It installs the SDC kernel module on the node.
+- On Kubernetes nodes which run node portion of CSI driver, the SDC init container runs prior to the driver being installed.
+It installs the SDC kernel module on the nodes with OS version which supports automatic SDC deployment .
 If there is a SDC kernel module installed then the version is checked and updated.
 - Optionally, if the SDC monitor is enabled, another container is started and runs as the monitor.
 Follow PowerFlex SDC documentation to get monitor metrics.
-- On non-RHCOS nodes, the SDC init container skips installing and you can see this mentioned in the logs by running `kubectl logs` on the node for SDC
+- On nodes which do not support automatic SDC deployment by SDC init container, manuall installation steps must be followed.
+The SDC init container skips installing and you can see this mentioned in the logs by running kubectl logs on the node for SDC.
+  Refer https://hub.docker.com/r/dellemc/sdc for supported OS versions.
 - There is no automated uninstall of SDC kernel module.
 Follow PowerFlex SDC documentation to manually uninstall the SDC driver from node.